howonlee/Cantor-Time/readme.md

 Short Conclusion
 =====
 There is no normal time for a software project.
+When your manager asks for an estimate, you can say what you'd like, but the answer in your head should be "Mu".